Reduced Search Depth and Heuristic Evaluation for Connect Four

 5. Play against your heuristic minimax connect four player yourself.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2022).
 Reduced Search Depth and Heuristic Evaluation for Connect Four.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/reduced-search-depth-and-heuristic-evaluation-for-connect-four/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/reduced-search-depth-and-heuristic-evaluation-for-connect-four/